QuTech-Delft/qmi-course/episodes/accessing_a_remote_instrument.Rmd

 ---
-title: "accessing_a_remote_instrument"
+title: "Accessing an instrument remotely"
 output: html_document
+teaching: 5
+exercises: 10
 ---

 ::: questions
--   What are QMI configuration and log files?
+-   How can we access the instruments remotely?
 :::

 ::: objectives
--   Know how to create a basic configuration file.
+-   Learn to connect between QMI contexts and control instruments over contexts
 :::

 ## Accessing a remote instrument